Insight | Japanese Netsuke

 What Subjects are used in Netsuke Carvings?

-We mentioned above that there are a range of subjects that the Japanese used in Netsukes.
-The subjects used came from a range of sources for example in the early years cultural subjects were used such as Deities and mythical creatures however in later years westerners influence often dictated subjects such as Dutch figures.
-We have compiled a small list of subjects that will give you an idea of Netsukes that are on the market but again as there is such a diverse range it is not limited to the list below.
+We mentioned above that the Japanese used a range of subjects in Netsukes.
+The subjects used came from a range of sources.
+For example, in the early years, cultural subjects such as Deities and mythical creatures were used; however, in later years, Westerners’ influence often dictated subjects such as Dutch figures.
+We have compiled a small list of subjects that will give you an idea of Netsukes that are on the market, but again, as there is such a diverse range, it is not limited to the list below.

 - Deities